aryaakmal/CppND-Capstone-Snake-Game/README.md

 ### Object Oriented Programming - meet at least 3 criteria
 * One or more classes are added to the project with appropriate access specifiers for class members:
-Bomb, Missile and MissileQueue classes are added to the program
+Bomb, Missile and MissileQueue classes are added to the program [snake.h: l.44, l.71, l.93]
-* Class constructors utilize member initialization lists: Bomb and Missile classes are initialized with initialization lists.
+* Class constructors utilize member initialization lists: Bomb and Missile classes are initialized with initialization lists.[snake.h: l.48, l.74]
-* Templates generalize functions or classes in the project: Game::PlaceItem is defined using a template, to accept food and poison variables, or Bomb and Missile objects.
+* Templates generalize functions or classes in the project: Game::PlaceItem is defined using a template, to accept food and poison variables, or Bomb and Missile objects.[game.cpp: l.66-80 ]

 ### Memory Management - meet at least 3 criteria
 * The project makes use of references in function declarations: